Project 0: Checkers Game Engine - Fall 2025

 Specifications

 This is the constructor.
-It initializes all member variables and it allocates required memory if neccessary.
-If the user passes invalid parameters such as a non-supported shape the constructor creates an empty object.
+It initializes all member variables and it allocates required memory if necessary.
+If the user passes invalid parameters such a a negative size the constructor creates an empty object.

 This is the destructor and it deallocates the memory.